 Tens of thousands of refugees and displaced persons are placing a strain on food supplies and housing in the capital Monrovia and other major cities.

 There are large numbers of displaced people and armed groups in the areas bordering Cote d’Ivoire.
-You should avoid travel to these areas.
+You should exercise particular caution in these areas.
 The large numbers of people in refugee camps may lead to increased risk of disease, greater strain on resources and an increased risk of crime.
 This border area has been unstable recently, with cross border attacks occurring in the second half of 2012, increasing the risk to travellers.

 Violent crime occurs throughout Liberia and foreigners are a target for robbery.
 There is a high incidence of rape, with an increasing number of expatriate victims.
 Crime levels are higher at night and travelling alone or after dark is not recommended.
 Police forces do not have the capacity to provide effective protection.